 • Call the plumber

-• Call the library director, town board liaison and board president
+• Call the library director and board president

 8. Bomb Threat